 The King Of Fish

-By Jock Monteith 10th September 2018
+By Jock Monteith 26th February 2023

 Here's a close up of Neptune's finest and most astute fish of them all which is globally regarded as 'The King'.
-These are precious natural commodities which have amazingly survived the ecological changes of the ocean & river glens to still appear each year in the Scottish rivers to ignite the enthusiasm & imagination of thousands of visiting salmon fishers.
+These are precious natural commodities which have amazingly survived the ecological changes of the ocean & river glens to 'still' appear each year in the Scottish rivers to ignite the enthusiasm & imagination of thousands of visiting salmon fishers.

 The Amazing Colours Of A Salmon